International Connections Fund

 Yes, each year the applicant pool is different.
 If you have an excellent exchange opportunity and you meet the eligibility criteria, please apply.

-The primary goal of the International Connections Fund is to establish or expand new exchanges and collaborations with Chicago-based groups.
-That said, we will consider those proposals that might significantly improve or advance an existing collaboration.
+Preference will be given to projects that establish or expand new collaborations with Chicago-based groups.
+That said, we will consider proposals that might significantly improve or advance an existing collaboration.
+Competitive proposals will outline projects that are ready to implement, in which the international partner is identified, and a clear rationale for the collaboration is presented.

-The exchange must begin within 1 year of grant disbursement.
-We recognize that reciprocal exchanges may require up to 2 years to complete.
-As part of the grant's requirements, we ask for a report each year after the grant is awarded demonstrating how the funds were used and the progress of the international exchange and collaboration.
+No. The exchange must begin within one year of grant disbursement.
+We recognize that reciprocal exchanges may take more than one year to complete.
+As part of the grant’s requirements, we ask for a report each year after the grant is awarded demonstrating how the funds were used and the progress of the international exchange and collaboration.
 The number of years of reporting will depend on the progress of the exchange.
 At the conclusion of the project, a successful applicant will be expected to submit a written report describing the activities funded by the grant and what was learned or accomplished through the use of the grant funds.
 In addition, we encourage the submission of any audio, video, photos, or press related to your exchange.

-Applications that make connections to any country will be considered.
+Projects that make connections with any country will be considered.
 However, please consider that the time it takes to process visa applications varies from country to country.
 For those exchanges with countries we know to be challenging, such as Cuba, we ask that at the time of application you have started the license and visa process.

-Yes, it is highly recommended that you include any fees associated with international travel in your budget – including visa application fees or attorney's fees associated with visa assistance if needed.
-We are finding that this is increasingly important.
+Yes, it is highly recommended that you include any fees associated with international travel in your budget—including visa application fees.

-We are finding that in many cases, the visa application process is taking longer and longer, and changes often take place that we may not be unaware of.
+We are finding that in many cases, the visa application process is slow, and changes often take place that we may not be unaware of.
 It is impossible for us to give you a realistic timeline of how long it will take to receive visas.
-We recommend that you consult with a qualified immigration attorney for advice.
+Though ICF awardees will be offered assistance with visa issues, if you have questions that may impact your implementation timeline, we recommend that you consult with a qualified immigration attorney for advice.

 No, the grant is intended to promote a true exchange between Chicago groups and their international counterparts rather than a presentation of work by an international group.
 That said, a grant may support the Chicago portion of a larger, collaborative initiative that may include other cities.